 The taxing authority must indicate its plan for securing a funding commitment, explain the risk of not securing that commitment, and its plan for securing an alternate source of funding should the commitment not be obtained.
-If a project with uncommitted funds is programmed, all funding commitments must be secured prior to July 1 of the year in which the project is programmed or the project will be removed from the competitive program.
+If a project with uncommitted funds is programmed, all funding commitments must be secured prior to December 31 of the year in which the project is programmed.